 Octopus californicus is a medium-sized octopus with a maximum total length of approximately 40 cm.
 Very little is known about this species of octopus.
-It is collected between 100-1000 m.
-It is believed to spawn 100-500 eggs.
+It is collected between 100 to 1,000 m depth in Alaska and has been reported in even deeper waters off the coast of California (Smith and Mackenzie 1948).
+It is believed to spawn 100 to 500 eggs.
 Hatchlings are likely benthic; hatchling size is unknown.
 The female likely broods the eggs and dies after hatching.